 If you don’t know what problems employees are having at work, or what areas of your culture they like and dislike, any changes you make will essentially be wild guesses based on your own assumptions rather than concrete data.

-Every company implements listening employee strategies differently, but when we look at how the Best Workplaces do it, a few practices repeatedly appear:
+Every company implements listening employee strategies differently, but when we look at how Great Place To Work Certified™ companies do it, a few practices repeatedly appear:

 - Leverage Employee Resource Groups and committees